XSEDE/oauth-ssh/server/README.md

 both options 1&2.
 This gives the service administrator a higher assurance that the connecting user is infact the authorized user.

+Currently this code works against the Globus Auth authorization service.

 ## Supported Linux Distributions

 The oauth-ssh server packages are currently supported on the following